Wi5/Wi-5-2021/README.md

 or if you want to have logs in a file:
 `make V=s 2>&1 | tee build.log | grep -i -E "^make.*(error|[12345]...Entering dir)"`

-If everything goes well, the image file (`.bin`) and also click installation file (`.ipk`) should be found `in openwrt/bin/`.
+If everything goes well, the image file (`.bin`) and also the Click installation file (`.ipk`) should be found in `openwrt/bin/`.

-1 - This install click version (2020/10/26) on Openwrt 18.06.8.
+1 - This installs click version (2020/10/26) on Openwrt 18.06.8.
 The image has been tested on TP-Link AR1750 (ARCHER c7 v5).